patrickbucher/ghbu/README.md

     - [ ] consider supporting HTTPS credentials
     - [ ] consider supporting SSH Key from Agent
     - [ ] add support for SSH Passphrase (as environment variable)
-    - [ ] consider measuring timing and/or displaying progress